Course for students enrolled in master program Crisis and Security Management.

 Total study load 140 hours

-The corresponding Blackboard course will become available one week prior to the first lecture.
+The corresponding Blackboard course will open up one week prior to the start of the lectures.

 Register for every course and workgroup via uSis.
 Some courses and workgroups have a limited number of participants, so register on time (before the course starts).
 In uSis you can access your personal schedule and view your results.
 Registration in uSis is possible from four weeks before the start of the course.